-However, analytics ecommerce presents a vast field of knowledge, and identifying what’s important and what isn’t is key.
+However, analytics e-commerce presents a vast field of knowledge, and identifying what’s important and what isn’t is key.
 After all, there’s only so much time, attention, and resources to go around.
-Thus, focusing on the main goals should reflect the data that is analyzed and acted on.
+Thus, focusing on the main goals should reflect the data that is analysed and acted on.
 Anything other than that is a waste of precious time and money.
-With this post, we’ll explain what are the most important things you need to look out for when dealing with ecommerce analytics.
+With this post, we’ll explain what are the most important things you need to look out for when dealing with e-commerce analytics.

 What to track?

 The short answer would be everything.
 If that seems opposite to what we’ve just said about concentrating your effort, you need to look at it from a different angle.
 Namely, your purchase funnel.
 In an ideal scenario, your target audience will go through a step-by-step funnel until they reach and make the last step - purchase off your online store.
 However, a certain percentage of your prospective customers will drop out of the funnel at each step of the way.
 Knowing how many of your customers are leaving without a purchase and at which point, allows you to focus your attention on where it needs to be.